 The road corridor is a shared space that has a major impact on the character of surrounding areas.
-The network hierarchy in the district plan has been developed to identify broad road functions in terms of network management.
+The network hierarchy in the district plan has been developed to broadly identify road functions in terms of network management.
 However, awareness of the One Network Framework and other emerging guidance is recommended in considering the design of the development.
 These hierarchies apply road design typologies which will reflect the desired amenity and high-level design for each section of the road corridor.
-The Place and Link contexts and Table 3.1 in NZS 4404 should be used as minimum requirements for decision-making on transport infrastructure and services.
+The Place and Link contexts and Table 3.1 in NZS 4404:2010 should be used as minimum requirements for decision-making on transport infrastructure and services.

-In considering new development the network hierarchy in the district plan and the One Network Framework provides for the following:
+In considering new development, the network hierarchy in the district plan and the One Network Framework provides for the following:

 - identification of the function of a route - separate identification of the volumes of traffic along the route.
-A route may be classified as significant for walking, cycling and or horse riding

-- clear allocation of space across all modes, if possible - allocation of broad design solutions which provides: - for the overall movement and place function of the route - provides a solution relevant to the traffic volumes - for the particular character along the route.
+A route may be classified as significant for walking, cycling and or horse riding - clear allocation of space across all modes, if possible - allocation of broad design solutions which provides: - for the overall movement and place function of the route - provides a solution relevant to the traffic volumes - for the particular character along the route.

 This framework separates design and allocation of space across modes from being driven by just traffic function and volumes.
 Broad road design 'typologies' for the routes are to be applied taking all transport modes and streetscapes into account.
+The One Network Framework is shown in figure 3 below from Wahi Kotahi's website.